 Take your pre-moistened and drained soil and dig a small hole (about one inch deep) into it.
 You might want to use a pencil or a chopstick to do that.

-Place your cutting into the hole and make sure to do it gently without taking off any of the rooting hormone.
+Place your stem cutting into the hole and make sure to do it gently without taking off any of the rooting hormone.

-Cover the hole by pressing some of the soil around the cutting.
+Cover the hole by pressing some of the soil around the stem cutting.
 This will help the cutting to stick to the soil and stand on its own.
-If it is not the case, reinforce it with the help a straw or a chopstick.
+If it is not the case, reinforce it with the help of a straw or a chopstick.

 Use your sandwich bag or any other plastic bag and place it on the top of the cutting.
 Be careful not to cover the whole cutting because it will prevent the loss of moisture.